zoubohao/CompleteBin/README.md

 **And**

-download PyTorch v2.1.0 -cu*** (or higher version) from **[http://pytorch.org/](http://pytorch.org/)** if you want to use GPUs (We highly recommend to use GPUs).
+Download PyTorch v2.1.0 -cu*** (or higher version) from **[http://pytorch.org/](http://pytorch.org/)** if you want to use GPUs (We highly recommend using GPUs).
 For example:
 ```
 conda activate CompleteBin
 conda install pytorch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 pytorch-cuda=12.1 -c pytorch -c nvidia
 ```

 #### 2. SECOND STEP (Install Codes of CompleteBin)
-After preparing the environment, the code of CompleteBin can be installed via pip simply.
+After preparing the environment, the code of CompleteBin can be installed via pip.
 ```
 conda activate CompleteBin
 pip install CompleteBin==1.0.3